marcosvppfernandes/linear_regression_warmup/README.md

 Oddly enough, the `horsepower` column is encoded as a string.
 Let's convert the `horsepower` column to `float`.

 * Hint: your first attempt to convert the column may through an error.
-The last line of the error message should indicate the value that gumming up the works messing.
+The last line of the error message should indicate the value that is gumming up the works.
 Use df.replace(), and replace value with np.nan, then try to change the dtype once more*